ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 Which of the following feature of the Azure AI Language service can you use for the requirement?
 “Understand how urgent the issue is based on the text that the user has added when raising the support issue.”
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Sentiment Analysis
 b.
 Key phrase extraction
 c.
 Language detection
 d.
 Named Entity recognition

 Answer: a.
 Sentiment Analysis

-Overall explanation : You can use Sentiment Analysis to understand the user’s sentiment based on the text added when the support issue was raised.
-For more information on the service, one can visit the below URL
+Overall explanation : You can use Sentiment Analysis to understand the user’s sentiment based on the text added when the support issue was raised.For more information on the service, one can visit the below URL

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/sentiment-opinion-mining/overview?tabs=prebuilt
 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Face service.
+Q-062: Your team is planning on using the Face service.
 Which of the following feature of the face service can be used for the below requirement?

 “Match a face to set of faces”
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Verification
 b.
 Find Similar
 c.
 Identification
 d.
 Group

 Answer: c.
 Identification

 Overall explanation : You can use the Identification feature for this requirement For more information on the Face service, one can visit the below URL